-Binary measures: false positives, false negatives, true positives, true negatives Continuous measures: sign and scale of calibration error
+Binary measures: false positives, false negatives, true positives, true negatives error, area under the curve

+Continuous measures: sign and scale of calibration

 Non-response rates

 Macro Metrics: Ultimately, the goal of an accurate tool is to achieve success solving or at least progressing a case.
 Thus, the system basic performance metrics attempt to observe the effect of the tool on these ultimate or intermediate goals.
 Macro measures of performance man include the following: